What They Do: Woodworkers manufacture a variety of products such as cabinets and furniture, using wood, veneers, and laminates.

 Working conditions vary with the specific job duties.
 At times, workers have to handle heavy, bulky materials and may encounter noise and dust.
 As a result, they regularly wear hearing protection devices, safety glasses, and respirators or masks.

-Woodworkers are exposed to hazards such as harmful dust, chemicals, or fumes, and must often wear a respirator or mask.
-Others may be exposed to excessive noise and must wear hearing protection devices.
+Woodworkers are exposed to hazards such as harmful dust, chemicals, or fumes, and often wear a respirator or mask.
+Others may be exposed to excessive noise and wear hearing protection.

 Most injuries involve sprains, back pain, carpal tunnel syndrome, and hernias.
-These injuries or illnesses come from excessive amounts of awkward bending, reaching, twisting, and overexertion or repetition.
+These injuries come from awkward bending, reaching, or twisting and overexertion or repetition.

 Get the education you need: Find schools for Woodworkers near you!